caizkun/mapreduce-examples/RecommenderSystem/README.md

 ##  Movie Recommender System (Item-based Collaborative Filtering)

 #### Problem
-Implement a movie recommender system using an item-based collaborative filtering method (IBCF) and the MapReduce paradigm
+Implement a movie recommender system using an item-based collaborative filtering method (IBCF) and the MapReduce paradigm on Hadoop

 #### Algorithm